Gangsters involved in gunning down two cops in Ludhiana shot dead in Kolkata: Police | Law-Order

 In the operation, which took place at around 3:30 pm, a Kolkata police inspector too was injured, he said.

+But as they started firing, we had to fire in self-defence,'' West Bengal STF’s Additional Director General of Police (ADGP) Vineet Goel told reporters earlier in Kolkata.

+The Punjab Police had earlier informed the Bengal police about the two, but no representative of that force was present during the raid, Goel said.

-The Punjab police had declared earlier an award of Rs 10 lakh on Ferozepur resident Bhullar’s arrest and that of Rs 5 lakh over Mohali man Jassi’s apprehension, the official said.
+The Punjab police had declared earlier an award of Rs 10 lakh on Ferozepur resident Bhullar’s arrest and that of Rs 5 lakh over Mohali man Jassi’s apprehension, the Punjab police official said in Chandigarh.

-The two had been on the run since the killings of two assistant sub-inspectors at the new grain market at Jagraon in Ludhiana.
+Bhullar and Jassi had been on the run since the killings of two assistant sub-inspectors at the new grain market at Jagraon in Ludhina.
 Their two other accomplices were nabbed by a joint team of Punjab and Madhya Pradesh at a railway station near Gwalior, minutes before they were to take a train to Maharashtra on May 28.

 Addressing a news conference here, Punjab Director General of Police (DGP) Dinkar Gupta said Jaipal Bhullar was an 'A' category gangster and was involved in the killing of the two ASIs last month at Jagraon in Ludhiana.